wakgill/mkg/_posts/2019-11-26-craig-harry-potter.md

 “…Controlled Magical Substances and I will see you bent over by the Dementors in Azkaban before I let you turn my formulas into crime potions.’

 Before a stunned Snape could respond, Craig stormed out of the room, followed by a couple of the best students and all of the worst, to start his own potions class.

+## Part 2

+Craig and Calvin stood before the Mirror of Erised.
+“My God,” Calvin said.
+“Craig, it’s you, writing the BitCoin™ white paper.”

+Craig’s eyes flicked greedily over to the mirror.
+“So it is….”
+He paused to take the image in.
+“I remember reading it, and was very impressed by it.”

+Calvin looked over at Craig, confused.

+“Probably when I wrote it.”
+Craig finished calmly.

+“But this shows what you want most in the world, not what you have now,” Calvin said.
+“How could it show that if you’d written it yourself?”

+Craig sighed.
+“The Mirror was bewitched by Greg Maxwell to show you that, and to hide his crimes from the world.
+It doesn’t show us what we want.
+It slanders us with the thing that hurts most.
+For me, that is denying me my rightful claims to BitCoin.™”

+“I don’t understand,” Calvin said.

+“Here, stand in front of the mirror for yourself,” Craig said patiently.
+“It will work the same for you.”

+Calvin moved in front of the mirror then recoiled and quickly stepped away.

+“What did you see?”
+Craig asked.
+“I didn’t get a chance to look.”

+“Uh..”
+Calvin was red.
+“It’s nothing.
+You’re right, the mirror is clearly bewitched to show us something we don’t actually want, no doubt by Greg Maxwell as you said.
+You are Satoshi,” Calvin said.

+“See?”
+Craig said.

+“And they were 18,” Calvin muttered under his breath as he and Craig left the room.